 Benefits of our probate complete service include:

 - a face to face meeting with a probate consultant, either by video, at your home or in another location of your choice (in England or Wales)

-- No upfront fee is charged for our Complete Probate service.
-Our fixed fee can be paid from the Estate during the administration process (providing the estate owns assets that can be liquidated)
+- no upfront fee is charged for our complete probate service - our fixed fee can be paid from the estate during the administration process (providing the estate owns assets that can be liquidated)

 - we can take responsibility for any estate assets that need to be sold or transferred as part of the estate administration

-- We can settle the cost of a Co-op Funeralcare funeral** and reimburse any deposit paid, as soon as you have instructed us to represent you.
+- we can settle the cost of a Co-op Funeralcare funeral and reimburse any deposit paid (providing the estate owns sufficient assets that can be sold in due course)

 In order to carry out our probate and estate administration services more often than not we have to appoint third party organisations to provide specialist services.
 The costs of these services are disbursements of the estate and will be charged in addition to the fixed fee.
 All fees and disbursement costs that are able to be identified will be detailed on the written quote that we provide before any work starts.